miksaraj/miksaraj.github.io/_drafts/playing-around-with-fizzbuzz.md

     become a `Nothing` our `fromMaybe` will catch it and turn it into the string representation of our number.
-3. Next, we use the [`MonadComprehensions`](https://gitlab.haskell.org/ghc/ghc/-/wikis/monad-comprehensions) syntactic sugart to define our `Maybe String` values.
+3. Next, we use the [`MonadComprehensions`](https://gitlab.haskell.org/ghc/ghc/-/wikis/monad-comprehensions) syntactic sugar to define our `Maybe String` values.
 Each
     `[value | condition]` block returns a `Just value` if the condition is true, otherwise false.
-    There are other ways we could have written this code (e.g. with a helper function), but here I chose monad comprehensios since they exist and are easy to use.
+    There are other ways we could have written this code (e.g. with a helper function), but here I chose monad comprehensions since they exist and are easy to use.
 You may have also noticed that we used the same syntax to generate our list of FizzBuzz in `main`.
 Monad Comprehensions